In News

 With just over 100 days to go until the start of a year-long celebration of 200 years of the modern railway in 2025, plans are being finalised to mark this historic milestone and explore rail’s past, present and future role in national life.

-At an event in Darlington Jake Kelly, Managing Director of Network Rail Eastern, encouraged organisations and communities to embrace Railway 200, a once-in-a-generation opportunity to celebrate the railway’s far-reaching impact on how we live our lives and how it’s shaping a more sustainable future.
+At an event held in Darlington, Jake Kelly, Managing Director of Network Rail Eastern, encouraged organisations and communities to embrace Railway 200.
+Railway 200 is a once-in-a-generation opportunity to celebrate the railway’s far-reaching impact on how we live our lives and how it’s shaping a more sustainable future.

-Today’s event announced the programme for a nine-month international festival across County Durham and Tees Valley from March to November next year, as part of Railway 200.
+Today’s event announced the programme for a nine month international festival across County Durham and Tees Valley from March to November 2025, as part of Railway 200.
 Inspired by the opening of the Stockton and Darlington Railway (S&DR) on 27 September 1825 – a journey that gave birth to the modern railway – S&DR200 will present a series of free large-scale outdoor spectacles, events, exhibitions and new art commissions at world class venues.

 Railway 200 is a partner-led programme of activities and events across the UK, supported by the rail industry, the UK Government, Transport Scotland, Transport for Wales, the Northern Ireland Executive, rail and business bodies, civic and community groups and a wide range of other partners, including Visit Britain and the Museums Association.